seanhagen/seanhagen/README.md

 Since then, I've worked at a few other places.
 I've moved from PHP to Ruby, and then from Ruby to Go -- my current favorite language.

-## What I'm Working On

-At the moment most of my time is taken up by work and baby, so I don't have much spare time.
+At the moment most of my time is taken up by work and baby, so I don't have much spare time to work on personal projects.
 However, if you want to read about some of the stuff I've done for previous places I've worked, my [LinkedIn](https://www.linkedin.com/in/seanpatrickhagen/) page is a good place to read about the stuff I've done for other companies.